 The picture, gratis Max Tegmark, illustrates this idea with Bob asking Alice out.
 She may say yes or no. If there is no collapse, then both possibilities happen.
 She says yes in one version of reality and no in another version.
 Effectively therefore, the world splits in two, and both versions exist.

 In order to see exactly what he did mean we need to go into a bit of detail about the theory.
 His concept centres on the technical process of making an observation.
 We are constantly observing all the things in reality we can see and hear.
 The human body uses the sensory apparatus, the eyes, ears and so on, to detect the sights and sounds of the world.
 And the neural system of the brain turns all this information into a visual image.
 Right now you are experiencing a visual image, a view of reality, specifically some words in black on a white background.
 That is simply the information, in the form of an image, that you are actually experiencing ‘in here’.
 The brain produces the visual representation ‘in here’ of the reality ‘out there’.
-This, of course, is simply how we formulate the world hologram, and thus get to experience the real world.
+This, of course, is simply how we formulate the perceptual reality, as described in The World Hologram, and thus get to experience the real world.

 The brain records this image in memory.
 This is the process that Everett defines as the making of an observation: an observation is made when this sensory experience is recorded in memory.

 The final, key component of his theory is the ‘state of the memory’.
 This is defined as the record of all of the observations that have been made.
 So the state of the memory is the sum total of all the sensory information that gets experienced and recorded in memory.
 This is the total record of one’s sensory experience.
-This is the world hologram described in The Perceiving Subject.
+This is formulated as a three-dimensional virtual reality that is mentally projected onto the real world, as described in The World Hologram.
+This is the navigation equipment of the human entity, enabling us to find our way about in the world and interact with the environment.

 Now for the bit that gives rise to all the difficulty.
 This is what he actually says in his conclusion.
 When the observer interacts with the environment, and an observation is made, the result: